taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 Gemini school medic: "Well all of your vitals are strong and steady.
 Get plenty of rest tonight, and drink lots of fluids, ok?"

-PQ shoos away the other students and insists on walking Min to her dormitory.
-At Min's door, PQ turns her back to the hallway surveillance cam and whispers.
+PQ shoos away the other students and thanks the medic.
+Once everyone is out of her office, PQ makes a gesture that activates a strange energy in the room, making Min's hair stand on end.

+Min: "What's going on?"

-PQ, eyes unfathomable: "I saw it...your subdermal shield."
+PQ, eyes unfathomable: "I've activated a **SIGNAL SCRAMBLER BUBBLE**.
+It'll keep the eyes and ears of the World Government off us.
+I saw it...your subdermal shield."

 Min clenches her teeth and begins to sweat: "How do you--??"

-PQ smiles mysteriously: "Because an Automata once saved my life.
+PQ smiles mysteriously: "I know how to recognize it, because an Automata once saved my life with something similar.
 You wouldn't happen to know a crusty old bird named Magou, eh?"

 ## Dream: The Night of a Thousand Burning Stars (2 pages)